Skip to main content

 Shielded Accounts

-Your shielded account keys are derived deterministically from a signature produced by your regular wallet.
-This means:
+Your shielded account is derived deterministically from a signature produced by your regular EVM wallet (MetaMask, WalletConnect, etc.).

 • The same wallet always produces the same shielded account

-• You can recover your account on any device by connecting the same wallet
+• Recover your account on any device by reconnecting the same wallet

 1. Your wallet signs a specific message (shown in the app)